megatommy/megatommy.github.io/source/_projects/globaldash.md

 Right now Globaldash is a SaaS with a lot more functionalities than when I started programming it.
 It has all kinds of integrations with other services and offers role management for their users.

-I'm not the lead developer anymore, but I still do get called from time to time to work on it.

 Interested in what Globaldash has to offer today? <a href="https://globaldash.it/en-index.html" target="_blank">Check it out!</a>